READINGS & WEEKLY NOTICE SHEETS

 A reading from Jeremiah

 These are the words of the letter which Jeremiah the prophet sent from Jerusalem to the elders of the exiles, and to the priests, the prophets, and all the people, whom Nebuchadnezzar had taken into exile from Jerusalem to Babylon: “Thus says the LORD of hosts, the God of Israel, to all the exiles whom I have sent into exile from Jerusalem to Babylon: Build houses and live in them; plant gardens and eat their produce.
 Take wives and have sons and daughters; take wives for your sons, and give your daughters in marriage, that they may bear sons and daughters; multiply there, and do not decrease.
 But seek the welfare of the city where I have sent you into exile, and pray to the LORD on its behalf, for in its welfare you will find your welfare.

-A reading from the first letter of Paul to the Corinthians.
+A reading from the second letter of Paul to Timothy.

-Hear the gospel of our Lord Jesus Christ according to John.
+Hear the gospel of our Lord Jesus Christ according to Luke.

 On the way to Jerusalem he was passing along between Samaria and Galilee.
 And as he entered a village, he was met by ten lepers, who stood at a distance and lifted up their voices and said, “Jesus, Master, have mercy on us.”
 When he saw them he said to them, “Go and show yourselves to the priests.”
 And as they went they were cleansed.
 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice; and he fell on his face at Jesus’ feet, giving him thanks.
 Now he was a Samaritan.
 Then said Jesus, “Were not ten cleansed?
 Where are the nine?
 Was no one found to return and give praise to God except this foreigner?”
 And he said to him, “Rise and go your way; your faith has made you well.”